jamiewest/sse_channel/README.md

 Use `HtmlSseChannel.test` in your own applications to inject a mock stream and sink when you need to verify browser-side code without a live SSE endpoint.

+On the IO side you can now import `package:sse_channel/io.dart` and construct `IOSseChannel` with your own `StreamChannel` to reuse the package's reconnection logic while driving it with a fake transport during tests.

 ## Platform support

 - `dart:io` – uses `package:http` to establish SSE connections and POST